Your health and safety are the number one priority.

 Housing, dining and self-support functions

-When students can safely return to campus, we will scale our services appropriately.
+As students return to campus, we will scale our services appropriately.
 We do expect permanent shifts in student behavior that may require new models for housing, dining and other self-support functions in the future.

 Keeping you connected while they’re away

 We know how important it is for family members to stay updated on how the university is supporting EWU students.
 We will continue to share up-to-date information through our website and quarterly newsletter.
-Information regarding New Student Orientation and family programming will be shared soon as planning continues for fall.
+Information regarding New Student Orientation and family programming will be shared via email.

 Please visit our website and subscribe to receive our quarterly newsletter, and be sure to follow our Facebook page.
 Please know we are here to support you as you continue to support your students attending EWU.